-This map ranks Census tracts based on the proximity to solid

-waste sites and facilities, considering each facility's type, proximity to nearby communities, reported odor complaints, and more.
-Parts of Vine Hill and Mountain View are ranked at waste hazards than 97 percent of the state.
+This map ranks Census tracts based on the proximity to solid waste sites and facilities, considering each facility's type, proximity to nearby communities, reported odor complaints, and more.
+Parts of Vine Hill and Mountain View are ranked at 97 percent, meaning that the area is exposed to more solid waste hazards than 97 percent of the state.